vinceurag/SimplyREST/README.md

 # SimplyREST
-Simple REST server written in PHP.
+A micro-framework written in PHP that will help you build RESTful APIs.

 ## Getting Started